Silenced (film): Plot

 As Park leaves the party and walks home, he bumps into Min-su (one of the victims) along the way.
 Attempting to force the boy to come to his home to be raped once more, Park is shocked when Min-su stabs him in the side with a knife, having fallen into despair from his lost chance to put Park away for good.
 Park brushes off the stabbing and smacks Min-su to the ground, viciously beating and kicking the boy, proclaiming he will kill him.
 As he tries to finish Min-su off, Park is overpowered by the boy, who flings both of them onto a nearby railroad track.
-As an oncoming train barrels toward them, the screaming Park, weakened by the stab wound, is held down by Min-su refusing to let him escape, before they are both killed.
+As an oncoming train barrels toward them, Park screaming in pain, suffering, and despair, losing blood, weakened by the stab wound, is held down by Min-su refusing to let him escape, before they are both killed.

 Later, at a protest, In-ho and students Yeon-doo and Yoo-ri are seen mourning Min-su's death.
 A group of protesters and activists fill the street, when police attempt to disperse them.
-However, since most are deaf-mute, they continue unaware, forcing police use water cannons to disperse them.
+However, since most are deaf-mute, they continue unaware, forcing police to use water cannons to disperse them.
 As the clash plays out, In-ho stands amid the chaos carrying a picture of Min-su, repeatedly chanting, "Everyone!
 This boy could neither hear nor speak.
 This child is called Min-su," before he is apprehended by the police.
 The movie ends with In-ho back in Seoul where he receives an email from Yoo-jin with an update: the appeal to the case was lost but the children's condition has improved.